4 Tips For Dementia Caregivers to Follow at Mealtime

 An effective caregiver tip to get your family member to eat is to establish a lunch and dinner routine.
 This will help your loved one’s body clock adjust to eating at a specific time on a daily basis.
 This tip may also be used for other types of daily activities including bedtime, bathing, and grooming.

-2. Cut Meat & Vegetables Into Manageable Portions
+2. Cut Meat and Vegetables into Manageable Portions

 Though it is very important to let the person in care maintain their independence as long as possible, it is also important that they eat.
 A popular tip that caregivers use to increase food intake includes cutting food into bite sized pieces.
 Too much food on a plate may also be intimidating for someone with Alzheimer’s or dementia.
 Serving a single type of food at a time in smaller portions is a useful way to get your family member to eat more at each meal.